freedan42x/rnd-stuff/README.md

 # rnd-stuff
-Some random code I've written due to boredom and configs
+Some configs and random code that I've written due to boredom